CalebGideon/16-bit-CPU/README.md

   <hr>

    <ul>
-     <li>Remember the 4 bit opcode extracted from ROM/RAM?
-This is where it is analysed to determine which CPU operation to preform!</li>
+     <li>Remember the 4-bit opcode extracted from ROM/RAM?
+This is where it is analysed to determine which CPU operation to perform!</li>
-     <li>Based on AND gates and those little circles (reverses signal to simulate different 1 and 0 combinations and thus one of the 16 opcodes) it will trigger one of the output 's on the right hand side.
+     <li>Based on AND gates and those little circles (reverses signal to simulate different 1 and 0 combinations and thus one of the 16 opcodes) it will trigger one of the outputs on the right-hand side.
 In this case: COPY</li>
-     <li>If the opcode is from 0-9, it will NOT trigger one of the outputs, but instead activate ALU_RUN.
+     <li>If the opcode is from 0-9, it will NOT trigger one of the outputs but instead activate ALU_RUN.
 This tells the ALU that a calculation needs to take place.
 It also sends out an ALUOP, which will be used again to determine which ALU operation takes place</li>
      <li><b>For more details on what each opcode does, head to the instruction set section!</b></li>
    </ul>